raspberrypi/documentation/faqs/README.md

 ## Software

 ### What operating system does it use?
 The recommended distribution (distro) is Raspbian, which is specifically designed for the Raspberry Pi and which our engineers are constantly optimising.
-It is, however, a straightforward process to replace the root partition on the SD card with another Arm Linux distro, so we encourage you to try out several distros to see which one you like the most.
+It is, however, a straightforward process to replace the root partition on the SD card with another ARM Linux distro, so we encourage you to try out several distros to see which one you like the most.
 There are several other distros available on our [downloads](https://www.raspberrypi.org/downloads) page.
 The OS is stored on the SD card.

 ### Updates?
 Upgrades?
 What do I do?